PlaidCloud/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

 #### Services

-Shows Kubernetes resources that allow for exposing services to external world and discovering them within a cluster.
+Shows PlaidCloud resources that allow for exposing services to external world and discovering them within a cluster.
 For that reason, Service and Ingress views show Pods targeted by them, internal endpoints for cluster connections and external endpoints for external users.